Restaurants in Loggia

 FUD Bottega Sicula ★ 4.3

-FUD Bottega Sicula on Piazza Olivella in Palermo turns Modica beef, Nebrodi salumi and the island's cheese DOPs into a Sicilian burger carte with house craft beer on tap.
+FUD Bottega Sicula on Piazza Olivella in Palermo turns Modica beef, Nebrodi salumi and the island's cheese DOPs into a Sicilian burger carte with house craft.

 Try: Sicilian-ingredient burgers and hot dogs